-ii.
-Performance of Work in the United States
+2. Performance of Work in the United States

-As set forth in Section IV.J.3, all work under EERE funding agreements must be performed in the United States.
+As set forth in Section IV.K.iii, all work under EERE funding agreements must be performed in the United States.
 This requirement does not apply to the purchase of supplies and equipment, so a waiver is not required for foreign purchases of these items.
 However, the Prime Recipient should make every effort to purchase supplies and equipment within the United States.
 Appendix C lists the necessary information that must be included in a request to waive the Performance of Work in the United States requirement.

-13. U.S. MANUFACTURING COMMITMENTS
+xiii.
+U.S. Manufacturing Commitments